theckeler/garmin-powerswitch-demo/README.md

 - **Percentage Display**: Clear numerical display shows exact intensity percentage during adjustment.
 - **Visual Indicator**: A fill bar shows intensity level even when not actively adjusting.

-### 5. Maintenance and Extensibility

-From a development and maintenance perspective, the prototype offers significant advantages:

-- **Component-Based Architecture**: Built with reusable components that can be easily updated or replaced.
-- **Separation of Concerns**: UI logic is cleanly separated from business logic for easier maintenance.
-- **Theming System**: Centralized theme controls make it easy to update the visual design.
-- **Responsive Design**: Automatically adapts to different screen sizes without additional code.
-- **Extensible Framework**: New features can be added without major restructuring.

 ## Real-World Benefits

 ### For Users